About Dromedaris Footwear

 What Sets Dromedaris Footwear Apart?

 Dromedaris strives to have as low a carbon footprint as possible.
-Using eco-friendly materials such as a 50% recycled rubber outsole and a recycled cork midsole along with a natural cork sock lining, Dromedaris strives to use materials produced within a radius of 120 miles of where they are harvested to create their fully recycled shoes.
+Using eco-friendly materials such as a 50% recycled rubber outsole and a recycled cork midsole along with a natural cork sock lining, Dromedaris strives to use materials produced within a radius of 120 miles of where they are harvested to create their fully recycled Dromedaris boots and shoes.

 Each Dromedaris shoe contains its patented 3D Technology.
 With a soft cushion near the metatarsals, lateral stability and arch support near the arch, and anti shock foam by the heel, this technology provides three different densities in the footbed for outstanding support and comfort.